zealtv/notebook/DSTIKE ESP32 Watch.md

 ### usage
-- Follow onscreen instructions to connect to network.
+- Follow onscreen instructions to connect to network (password is packetPunk)
-- OSC messages are received on port 9000 and displayed on screen.
+- OSC messages are received on port 9000.
 - Press the top left button to start logging, press again to save file.
 - Long-press  bottom left button to disconnect from current WiFi network.
+- If you need to manage saved networks use [this sketch](https://github.com/Hieromon/AutoConnect/blob/master/examples/Credential/Credential.ino).

 ### Required libraries
 - OSC https://github.com/CNMAT/OSC